-- A topological ordering of T is a postordering if the vertex set of any subtree T(i) (i = 1,...,n) is a contiguous sublist of 1,...,n. - Unless additional rules on how vertices are selected are imposed, a postordering is generally not unique. - One possible postordering is defined by the depth-first search, and this is apparently not unique.
+- A topological ordering of T is a postordering if the vertex set of any subtree T(i) (i = 1,...,n) is a contiguous sublist of 1,...,n. - Unless additional rules on how vertices are selected are imposed, a postordering is generally not unique. - One possible postordering is defined by the depth-first search, and DFS is apparently not unique. - But, various algorithms may prefer specific postorderings.